krishnabyggari94/100DaysofML/README.md

 Day23 - > As part of Day 22, I continued the house price prediction project and implemented data preprocessing, feature engineering and hyper parameter tuned different models and found SVR regressor and GradientBoostingRegressor performed better than other models till now with r2_score ~0.91 and root mean square log error ~0.14 .
 Will continue further to build better features and better models.
 GitHub Repo - https://lnkd.in/gEJmwjS

+Day24 - > If the data is very huge, after some extent, the ML Algos accuracy cannot be increased and in such scenarios by using DL we can achieve better accuracies.
+Perceptron is a single layer neural network which is the base for all the Deep Learning algorithms .
+As part of Day24, I learned about Perceptron and how it is implemented.